-You’ll find pretty much the same product description as the Woolworths site.
+You’ll find pretty much the same product information as the Woolworths site.
 (This is because they most likely pull from the same product information system in the background).

 And there’s a little bit of nutritional information and again another disclaimer.
-(We would say retailers seem to like disclaimers, but we know it’s actually because they’re scared of complaints and legal actions.
-They find themselves forced to put these disclaimers in to protect themselves).
+(It seems like retailers like disclaimers, but it’s actually because they’re scared of complaints and legal actions.
+They’re forced to put these disclaimers in to protect themselves).